- Training – Manufacturing Capability Management Masterclass

 Manufacturing Capability Assessment

 The first step is to assess your current capability, whether it’s process capability or capacity.
-The goal is to find out the best approach for the customer: to improve the existing capability or to develop a new one?
+The goal is to find out the best approach for the customer:

 Manufacturing Capability Improvement